jwilkinson1122/custom_addons/pod_administration_location/README.rst

    :alt: License: LGPL-3

 ===============================
-Medical Administration Location
+Podiatry Administration Location
 ===============================

-Extension of medical that adds a Medical Administration Location entity.
+Extension of pod that adds a Podiatry Administration Location entity.

-A Medical Administration Location gives details and position information for a physical place where services are provided and resources and participants may be stored, found, contained or accommodated.
+A Podiatry Administration Location gives details and position information for a physical place where services are provided and resources and participants may be stored, found, contained or accommodated.